New Mexico SSDI & SSI Denials Attorney

 Benefits under the SSDI program in New Mexico are available to disabled individuals who are older than 18, but under the age of 65.
 Although these benefits are not means tested, it is necessary to have paid into the Social Security system through income tax deductions.
 Additionally, the applicant must have earned sufficient work credits based on the number of quarters worked each year.

 Supplemental Security Income (SSI)

 These benefits are only available to those who are disabled, blind or over 65 years of age, regardless of whether or not they have paid into the Social Security system.
 Children under the age of 18 with a qualifying medical condition are also eligible.
-Unlike SSDI, however, these benefits are means tested which means the applicant’s income and financial resources cannot exceed a specific amount.
+Unlike SSDI, however, SSI benefits in New Mexico are means tested which means the applicant’s income and financial resources cannot exceed a specific amount.

 Whether you are applying for SSDI and SSI, navigating the SSA system can be confusing and frustrating.
 The application and additional required forms must be completed correctly.
 Additionally, medical information must be provided, such as doctor’s reports, an exam history, lab tests and radiological exams, and any other relevant information that will verify the diagnosis and prognosis of the impairment.
 In sum, you must be able to show that you are incapable of performing any SGA due to the medical condition.

 While this seems straightforward, the application process is lengthy and complicated.
 In fact, nearly two-thirds of claims at the initial application stage are denied, either because the claimant did not meet the requirements or there were errors in the application, which makes having proper legal representation invaluable.
 By engaging the services of Roeschke Law, LLC, you will have peace of mind knowing that your disability benefits application is in good hands.